Conformal bootstrap to R\'enyi entropy in 2D Liouville and super-Liouville CFTs: The Second R enyi Entanglement Entropy

-To calculate variation of n-th REE $\Delta S^{(n)}_A$, we can make use of the replica method in the path-integral formalism by generalizing the formulation for the ground states \cite{Calabrese:2004eu} to excited states \cite{Nozaki:2014hna}.
+To calculate variation of $n$th REE $\Delta S^{(n)}_A$, we employ the replica method in the path-integral formalism\footnote{{More precisely, the replica method for the local operator excited states in field theory have been explicitly shown in section 2.2 of \cite{Numasawa:2016kmo}.}} by generalizing the formulation for the ground states \cite{Calabrese:2004eu} to excited states \cite{Nozaki:2014hna}.
 In this paper, we choose the subsystem $A$ to be an interval $0\leq x\leq L$ at $\tau=0$.
-For simplification, we just only consider $L\to \infty$ in the whole paper.
+For simplification, we only consider $L\to \infty$ throughout.
 It leads to a $n$-sheeted Riemann surface $\Sigma_n$ with $2n$ operators ${\mathcal O}_a$ inserted.